Whitby Family Footcare Clinic

 How Foot Instability Contributes to IT Band Pain

 Foot mechanics play a major role in ITB irritation.
-When the foot collapses inward (excessive pronation), the knee rotates medially, increasing tension on the ITB.
+When the foot collapses inward (excessive pronation), the tibia rotates medially, increasing tension on the ITB.
 Over time, this repetitive strain leads to inflammation and pain.
+Stabilizing the foot can reduce knee rotation and decrease stress on the ITB.

 Common Causes of IT Band Syndrome